yyin-dev/cs336-a2/writeup.md

 ## Problem (minimal_ddp_flat_benchmarking)

 Use `torch._utils._flatten_dense_tensors` and `torch._utils._unflatten_tensors`.
-This requires extra memory (basically we double the amount of memory for gradient) and I this wouldn't fit into A100 with 40G, so I switched the large model.
+This requires extra memory (basically we double the amount of memory for gradient) and this wouldn't fit into A100 with 40G, so I switched to the large model.

 | seq len | baseline total time | baseline sync time  | batch total time | batch sync time     |
 | ------- | ------------------- | ------------------- | ---------------- | ------------------- |